hexops-graveyard/dockerfile/README.md

 ## Do not use a UID below 10,000

-UIDs below 10,000 are a security risk on several systems, because if someone does manage to escalate priviledges outside the Docker container their Docker container UID may overlap with a more priviledged system user's UID granting them additional permissions.
+UIDs below 10,000 are a security risk on several systems, because if someone does manage to escalate priviledges outside the Docker container their Docker container UID may overlap with a more privileged system user's UID granting them additional permissions.
 For best security, always run your processes as a UID above 10,000.

 ## Use a static UID and GID